asim/aslam/README.md

 A technical advisory for those in need of assistance

-### What we help with
+### Areas of Expertise

-- Technical evaluation
+- Technical evaluation, design and architecture review
-- Developer experience
-- Open source strategy
+- Developer experience, open source strategy and marketing
-- Initial MVP projects
+- Initial MVP development, go to market and feedback generation
+- Fundraising, intros and guidelines for engineers / solo founders
+- Keywords: APIs, microservices, Golang, startups, fundraising, etc.

 ### Past Work

 Asim Aslam, was the founder of [Micro](https://micro.dev), an open source project spanning a decade of work and multiple phases of development.
 From a small bootstrapped startup to a VC funded company powering 100+ APIs.
 This included the popular [Go Micro](https://go-micro.dev) framework.
+The project led to $2m in seed funding.

 Prior to that Asim worked at [Hailo](https://en.wikipedia.org/wiki/Hailo), on the platform team, helping bring to life v2 of Hailo's ambition of becoming a global ride hailing startup.
 This included their big rewrite towards a